Mecha-nudges for Machines: Systematic Evidence of Mecha-nudging

 \subsection{Data}

 The raw dataset comprises over six million Etsy listings, with 1.06 million uploaded pre-ChatGPT and 5.0 million uploaded post-ChatGPT (November 30, 2022)\footnote{Since the data is a Nov 2025 snapshot, we observe listings at scrape time rather than at initial creation; any post-creation edits to older listings would, if anything, understate the extent of mecha-nudging.}.
 In our baseline specification, $X$ is the controllable textual content.
 Other characteristics such as the price, the number of reviews, the average rating, and more are used as controls.
-We operationalize the focal machine action $y^*$ by prompting GPT-5-mini\footnote{As robustness checks, we also generate labels with Gemma-3-27B-IT and Qwen3-32B, and try different pairs of words for the select/pass decision; see Appendix~\ref{appendix:label_construction}.}, a proxy for the basic version of ChatGPT used by most consumers, to issue a select/pass decision for each listing\footnote{As detailed in Appendix \ref{appendix:label_construction}, we subsample the data to balance the class distribution, as large imbalances lead to noisy estimates of the usable information.}; the resulting indicator serves as $B_M$.
+We operationalize the focal machine action $y^*$ by prompting GPT-5-mini, a proxy for the basic version of ChatGPT used by most consumers, to issue a select/pass decision for each listing\footnote{As robustness checks, we also generate labels with Gemma-3-27B-IT and Qwen3-32B, and try different pairs of words for the select/pass decision; see Appendix~\ref{appendix:label_construction}.
+As also detailed in Appendix \ref{appendix:label_construction}, we subsample the data to balance the class distribution, as large imbalances lead to noisy estimates of the usable information.}; the resulting indicator serves as $Z_M$.

-Although $A_H$ is not directly observable in Etsy data, we can test the human-side constraint indirectly via a contrapositive argument.
-If human-usable information had declined materially, then under the maintained assumption that human decisions are responsive to the decision environment, we would expect observable human outcomes to deteriorate as well.
-Several independent proxies indicate that this has not occurred.
-First, marketplace-level spending has remained stable: Gross Merchandise Sales per active buyer on the Etsy marketplace ranged from roughly \$117 to \$136 on a trailing 12-month basis between 2020 and 2025 \citep{etsy_earnings_2025}.
-Second, buyer engagement remained consistent: repeat buyers accounted for roughly 47–49\% of active buyers throughout this period \citep{etsy_10k_2025}.
-Third, buyer surveys conducted annually by eRank found that the importance Etsy shoppers place on product descriptions has seen little change, with upwards of 90\% saying that they were very or somewhat important \citep{erank2023,erank2024}.

-The stability of these outcomes is inconsistent with a substantial decline in the human-usable information, and is instead consistent with the textual changes being additions of machine-targeted signals that are at worst redundant for human buyers.
-This indirect test relies on the responsiveness assumption stated above, which is mild---it is implied by any model in which humans extract value from reading product descriptions, as the survey evidence suggests they do.
-Under this assumption, our results provide evidence of realized mecha-nudging with a non-trivial human-side constraint.
-Without it, they provide evidence of unconstrained realized mecha-nudging at minimum.